arnaud-jamin/Cog/README.md

 This is a forked project from https://github.com/arnaud-jamin/Cog to adapt it to some expanded needs, and extend functionality.

--Supports multiple PIE windows (some functionality might not be intuitive)
+-Supports multiple PIE windows (some functionality might not be intuitive) -Gamepad navigation currently disabled until I finish working on it

 # Overview
 ![Cog](https://github.com/arnaud-jamin/Cog/assets/13844285/21659aea-2cd8-4ef6-b3b0-5795f5f3246b)